shk3/pymodules/npb-test/README.md

 This script picks the trial with the maximum performace.
 It requires matplotlib 1.2.0 and numpy 1.6.1.

+## Discussion

+The result above shows the performance of an SSE3 version versus an optimized (SSE4a, SSE4.2, or AVX) version of the NAS Parallel Benchmarks across four nodes in our cluster with difference architectures.
+These three pseudo-applications represent common numerical solvers used for computational fluid dynamics.
+As we expected, none of the solvers gained any benefit from SSE4a or SSE4.2, because neither introduces any significantly new packed floating point instructions.
+On the other hand, we did expect performance gains from AVX because of its increased 256-bit SIMD width.
+Unfortunately, only one of the three solvers had improvement performance, and this was only on the order of a 10%.
+In practice, we have not found much benefit from compiling most of our software packages with support for higher SSE instruction sets.

 ### References

 NASA Advanced Supercomputing Division.
 NAS Parallel Benchmarks 3.3.1